graphql/graphql-spec/spec/Section 6 -- Execution.md

 - {dependencies}: a list of execution groups on which it is dependent, and
 - {groupedFieldSetByPath}: a map of response path to grouped field set that it is responsible for executing.
+- {objectValueByPath}: a map of response path to the object value for that path, to be used when executing field sets against that object value.

-Note: {dependencies} and {groupedFieldSetByPath} may be added to over time.
+Note: {dependencies}, {groupedFieldSetByPath}, and {objectValueByPath} may be added to over time.

 CreateExecutionGroup(deliveryGroups):

 - Assert: no execution group exists for {deliveryGroups}.
 - Let {executionGroup} be a new execution group that relates to {deliveryGroups}
-  with no dependencies and an empty {groupedFieldSetByPath}.
+  with no dependencies and an empty {groupedFieldSetByPath} and {objectValueByPath}.
 - If {deliveryGroups} contains more than one entry:
   - For each {deliveryGroups} as {deliveryGroup}:
     - Let {deliveryGroupSet} be a set containing {deliveryGroup}.